 Mouse Shapes by Ellen Stole Walsh

-You can also look around the classroom, or your house to find hidden shapes.
+You can also look around the classroom, or your house to find hidden simple shapes.

-Once kids start looking they'll see them everywhere!
+Once kids start looking for simple shapes they will see them everywhere!

 Provide students with an assortment of colored construction paper scraps.